-You can embed Vike into any server, and use any server utilitiy.
+You can embed Vike into any server, and use any server utility.

 Alternatively, instead of using a server, you can pre-render your pages and deploy to a static host.